AboutLocal/keyword-devops-challenge/README.md

 - Load balance the two servers having the same address using ELB

-Having done that, execute the tasks! :)
+Having done that, deploy your solution to the sandbox environment! :)